pavlepredic/github-release-manager/README.md

 - List releases made by me and published before `2017-06-28` in this repository:

-`./grm ls pavlepredic/github-release-manager --author pavlepredic --before 2017-06-28`
+`./grm ls pavlepredic/github-release-manager --author pavlepredic --published-before 2017-06-28`

 - Delete drafts: